jimflynn/kuwa-tcup/README.md

 * 0.5.0
     * PRE-ALPHA: Working prototype

+## Live Demo & Project Web Site

+The project Web site is at [https://alpha.kuwa.org](https://alpha.kuwa.org).
+On that site, you can sign-up for a Kuwa ID and to get basic income payment of one "KuwaCoin" (an ERC-20 token) per day, Currently, the demo is on the "Rinkeby" Ethereum test net.

 ## Getting Started

 The purpose of these instructions is to help you get the modules in this project running.